TechGrounds-Cloud8/cloud8-yismailmo/Azure_cloud/week-5-Azure/SharedResponsibiltyModel.md

 # Shared Responsibility Model

+The shared responsibility model is about clearly defining the responsibilities of cloud solution provider(CSP) and the customer, and what services the CSP and customer are both responsible for (like encryption).

 In the cloud many of the responsibilities from physical security of the data center to the security and encryption of your data, but also the maintenance and management of the building are taken over by the cloud solution provider(CSP).

 Defining the line between customer responsibilities and those of the Cloud service providers(CSP) is imperative for reducing the risk in the public, hybrid, and multi-cloud environments.

-The shared responsibility model is about clearly defining the responsibilities of CSP and the customer, and what services the CSP and customer are both responsible for (like encryption).

 So as a customer you can rent the infrastructure without having to worry about physical network infrastructure.